jackchuong/Run-cardano-node-on-docker/README.md

 You want to do lab at https://developers.cardano.org (Installing cardano-node , Installing cardano-wallet , Discover Native Tokens , etc...)

 This document is a step-by-step guide to :
-- Install cardano-node on docker
+- Install cardano-node on docker (Preprod Testnet --testnet-magic 1)
 - Connect cardano-cli / cardano-wallet from host to cardano-node container on same host

 ## Install cardano-node on docker